jayprophit/cs50-Python/Python Documentation.md

 main()

-name dosen't exsit in the hello function so can't be called
+name doesn't exist in the hello function so can't be called

 return